AdobeDocs/commerce-knowledge-base.en/help/best-practices/database/magento-upgrade-compact-to-dynamic-tables-2.2.x-2.3.x-2.4.x.md

 ---
-title: "Adobe Commerce 2.3.5 upgrade: compact to dynamic tables"
+title: 'Adobe Commerce 2.3.5 upgrade: compact to dynamic tables'
-description: "This article provides a guide on the prerequisites to upgrade from MariaDB 10.0 to 10.2.
-Adobe Commerce version 2.3.5 and later requires MariaDB version 10.2."
+description: This article provides a guide on the prerequisites to upgrade from MariaDB 10.0 to 10.2.
+Adobe Commerce version 2.3.5 and later requires MariaDB version 10.2.
+exl-id: 75296245-a7a6-42d3-9618-7c8bfde97f48
 ---
 # Adobe Commerce 2.3.5 upgrade: compact to dynamic tables

 This article provides a guide on the prerequisites to upgrade from MariaDB 10.0 to 10.2.
 Adobe Commerce version 2.3.5 and later requires MariaDB version 10.2.